Skip to main content

 Overview

-Dr. German (she/her) directs the HBS doctoral program and teaches the JHSPH doctoral seminar in mixed methods research.
-She directs the JHSPH Certificate Program in LGBTQ Public Health and coordinates the JHSPH LGBTQ Working Group.
+Dr. German (she/her) is the Vice-Chair for Inclusion, Diversity, Anti-Racism, and Equity in HBS.
+She teaches a doctoral level seminar in mixed methods research and directs the JHSPH Certificate Program in LGBTQ Public Health.
 Her research draws from interdisciplinary perspectives and uses qualitative and quantitative methods to understand and address the social and structural context of health behavior and disease transmission, with particular emphasis on applied research related to drug use, HIV transmission, and mental health among marginalized populations in Baltimore and throughout Maryland.
 She has a long history of behavioral research, harm reduction program experience, and collaboration with community organizations and health departments.
-Current research interests include: social network resources, social stability, and HIV transmission; individual and community level implications of traumatic and stigmatizing experiences; and implementation science to inform strategies for addressing social determinants of health.

 Honors & Awards